Lincoln Battalion: 1937

-During August, September and October the Lincoln-Washington Battalion fought in a series of battles in the Aragon Offensive.
+From August–October 1937, the Lincoln-Washington Battalion fought in a series of battles in the Aragon Offensive.
 It fought well at both Quinto and Belchite.
-The engagement at Quinto was a combined arms action as the Lincoln-Washington Battalion was led into their second assault on the town by Russian built T-26 tanks.
+The engagement at Quinto was a combined arms action as the Lincoln-Washington Battalion was led into their second assault on the town by Soviet tanks, T-26 tanks, and Soviet crews.
 Belchite was a hard battle with house-to-house fighting that produced heavy casualties.

-After Belchite the XVth Brigade was again reorganized.
-The newly formed Canadian MacKenzie-Papineau Battalion joined the brigade and the veteran Dimitrov Battalion departed.
-A majority of the volunteers in the "Mac-Paps" were actually Americans.
-On October 13, 1937, the XVth Brigade fought at Fuentes de Ebro.
+After Belchite, the XVth Brigade was again reorganized.
+The newly formed Canadian MacKenzie-Papineau Battalion joined the brigade, and the veteran Dimitrov Battalion departed.
+A majority of the volunteers in the "Mac-Paps" were Americans.
+On 13 October 1937, the XVth Brigade fought at Fuentes de Ebro.
 Men from the brigade's 24th (Spanish) Battalion rode Russian tanks into the attack.
-The remaining battalions were supposed to follow the tanks, but the attack fell apart as the tanks did not coordinate their advance with the infantry.
+The remaining battalions were supposed to follow the tanks, but the attack fell apart because they did not coordinate their advance with the infantry.
 Casualties were especially heavy in the 24th and MacKenzie-Papineau Battalions.
-After Fuentes the XVth Brigade was pulled back to a reserve position where it received its first extended period of rest and relaxation since going into combat at Jarama.
+After Fuentes, the XVth Brigade was pulled back to a reserve position, receiving its first extended period of rest and relaxation since going into combat at Jarama.

-In late December the Lincoln-Washington Battalion was alerted for service at Teruel.
+In late December, the Lincoln-Washington Battalion was alerted for service at Teruel.
 The XVth Brigade was deployed to hold the recently captured city of Teruel against the expected Nationalist counterattack.
 The winter of 1937/38 was among the coldest on record, and many troops suffered frostbite during the campaign.
 The Lincoln-Washington's initially held positions overlooking Teruel that they called the North Pole.
-Later they moved down into the city.
+Later, they moved down into the city.
 During January, the Nationalists launched coordinated attacks against the Republican defenses.
 The XVth Brigade's British Battalion and MacKenzie-Papineau Battalion both lost an entire company attempting to hold the territory.
 Nationalist superiority in both numbers and materiel eventually pushed the XVth Brigade out of Teruel.
 The XV BDE, including the Lincoln-Washington Battalion, were pulled out of the line for rest after three weeks in the lines.
-But before the units could get to the rest areas, their trains and trucks were stopped and they were re-deployed to the front where they participated in an offensive that was expected to relieve some of the pressure on Teruel.
-In a dawn attack the XVth Brigade attacked a series of Nationalist fortifications at Segura de los Baños.
-While the attack was a success, the Nationalist forces did not transfer any forces away from Teruel.
+But before the units could get to the rest areas, their trains and trucks were stopped, and they were redeployed to the front, where they participated in an offensive that was expected to relieve some of the pressure on Teruel.
+In a dawn attack, the XVth Brigade attacked a series of Nationalist fortifications at Segura de los Baños.
+While the attack succeeded, the Nationalist forces did not transfer any forces away from Teruel.